 The Arrival (Shaun TAN) — An immigrant family tries to make a new life in a strange new country.
 (Wordless!)

-- Journey Into Mohawk Country (H.M. van den Bogaert & George O’Connor) — O’Connor’s artwork brings this centuries-old Dutch colonial narrative to life!
+Journey Into Mohawk Country (H.M. van den Bogaert & George O’Connor) — O’Connor’s comics adaptation of a centuries-old Dutch colonial narrative

 - American Born Chinese (Gene Luen YANG) = Multi-level exploration of ethnic heritage & identity…